Pediatric Language Delay

 Our Family-Focused Center (FFC) for Deaf and Hard of Hearing Children encourages families to pursue multiple opportunities for language development, which can include spoken language, sign language, and tactile communication.
-Learn more about hearing and talking milestones.

 The period between birth and age 4 is a critical time for children to acquire language and cognition skills.
 During this period, some deaf and hard of hearing children are deprived of processes that promote healthy language development.
 However, the majority of these children are capable of high levels of language organization if they receive adequate language input.

 Based on each child’s unique hearing status, individual strengths, and family goals, our Family-Focused Center (FFC) for Deaf and Hard of Hearing Children helps families learn about multiple opportunities for language access, including signed or visual language education (such as American Sign Language), the use of amplification technologies such as hearing aids or cochlear implants for spoken language acquisition, and more.

 At the Family-Focused Center for Deaf and Hard of Hearing Children, we support children and families pursuing one or more approaches to care, including spoken language, sign language, and tactile communication.
 The effectiveness of each depends on your child’s unique hearing status, individual strengths, and your family’s goals.